iambrainstorming/opinionated_observer/src/economics/pollution-and-employment.md

 - ✅ **Fixed supply**: No hidden money printing.
 No Cantillon Effect.
 - ✅ **Encourages spending & investment**, not speculation.
-- ✅ **Funds public goods without taxes**—ideal for cooperatives, DAOs, and civic ecosystems.
+- ✅ **Funds public goods**—ideal for cooperatives, DAOs, and civic ecosystems.
 - ✅ **Increases economic velocity**: More transactions, more jobs, more resilience.
 - ✅ **Doesn’t require endless growth**: Stable in a steady-state or regenerative economy.